archivesspace/archivesspace/README.md

 ## Managing your own backups

 Performing regular backups of your MySQL database is critical.
-ArchivesSpace stores all of you records data in the database, so as long as you have backups of your database then you can always recover from errors and failures.
+ArchivesSpace stores all of your records data in the database, so as long as you have backups of your database then you can always recover from errors and failures.

 If you are running MySQL, the `mysqldump` utility can dump the database